Amaroo (ACT)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Amaroo has a median taxpayer income of $67,228 and an average income of $76,926, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-Nationally, this is high compared to the Australian Capital Territory's median income of $72,206 and average income of $85,981.
-By September 2025, estimates based on a 9.26% Wage Price Index growth since financial year 2023 suggest median incomes will be approximately $73,453 and averages will be around $84,049.
-In Amaroo, household, family, and personal incomes all rank highly, between the 91st and 94th percentiles nationally, according to Census 2021 income data.
-The predominant income cohort in Amaroo spans 31.7% of locals (1,891 people) with weekly earnings between $1,500 and $2,999, similar to the metropolitan region where 34.3% fall into this bracket.
-Higher earners make up a substantial presence, with 45.6% earning over $3,000 weekly, indicating strong purchasing power within the community.
-Housing accounts for 13.6% of income, and residents rank highly in disposable income, placing them in the 94th percentile nationally.
+The suburb of Amaroo had a median taxpayer income of $67,228 and an average income of $76,926 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+Nationally, these figures are high compared to the Australian Capital Territory's median income of $72,206 and average income of $85,981.
+By September 2025, considering a 9.26% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $73,453 (median) and $84,049 (average).
+In Amaroo, household, family, and personal incomes all rank highly nationally, between the 91st and 94th percentiles according to Census 2021 income data.
+The predominant income cohort in Amaroo spans 31.7% of locals, with 1,891 people earning between $1,500 and $2,999 weekly.
+This is similar to the metropolitan region where 34.3% fall into this bracket.
+Higher earners make up a substantial presence in Amaroo, with 45.6% exceeding $3,000 weekly.
+Housing accounts for 13.6% of income, and strong earnings place residents within the 94th percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income